SQream/sqream_docs/guides/operations/setup/launching_sqream_with_monit.rst

 Launching SQream
 ====================================

-After configuring Monit and verifying that SQream is running, you can launch it by doing the following:
+After doing the following, you can launch SQream according to the instructions on this page.

 1. :ref:`Installing Monit <installing_monit>`